In Person 2024 Workshops | Week 2 | July 15-19

 What you will learn

-AP Physics C: Mechanics and E&M Course and Exam Descriptions
+New AP Physics C Course and Exam Descriptions

 Hand-on Inquiry Labs

-Parts of the AP Exam and Question Types
+Parts of the New AP Physics C Exams and Question Types

 Learning Objectives and Science Practices